InSyncWithFoo/ryecharm/docs/ruff/formatting.md

 This event happens when a file is [saved][3], automatically or manually.

-This is equivalent to running `ruff format --quiet` with the file as input.
+This is equivalent to running `ruff format` with the file as input.

   [1]: https://www.jetbrains.com/help/pycharm/reformat-and-rearrange-code.html